Practice

 • Assisting Sharif Shivji in Akhmedova v Akhmedov [2018] DIFC CFI 011 a dispute regarding the ability of the DIFC Court to pierce the corporate veil in order to found jurisdiction following the granting of a freezing order obtained to enforce the largest divorce award ever granted by the English High Court against a superyacht.

-Ranked as a “Rising Star” in Commercial Litigation by Legal 500 (2023), Emma is regularly instructed as junior counsel in large commercial disputes and she has experience of litigation and arbitration.
+Ranked as a “Leading Junior” in Commercial Litigation by Legal 500 (2024), Emma is regularly instructed as junior counsel in large commercial disputes and she has experience of litigation and arbitration.
 Her experience includes:

 • Large commercial trials